chailiyuan/frist/readme.txt

-this is the frist adit
+this is the frist xiugai adit